 - 31. The correct contracting party for all contracts entered into by Gwent Police is the Police and Crime Commissioner for Gwent.
 The only person(s) who may enter into a contractual agreement which legally binds the Commissioner is the Chief Executive, the CFO (PCC) or the duly authorised persons as specified in the Threshold table. - 32.
-The affixing of the Common Seal shall only be attested by the Chief Executive or CFO (PCC) or a person authorised by them.
+The affixing of the Common Seal or the entering into a deed under seal and executed accordingly shall only be attested by the Chief Executive or CFO (PCC) or a person authorised by them.
 A record of all documents which are sealed shall be kept by the Chief Executive and the record shall be signed by the person who shall have attested the seal. - 33.
 Senior representatives of the Force ("Authorised Officers") shall, subject to the provisions of the Commissioner's Financial Regulations and to the provisions of these Standing Orders and to such directions as may be given by the Commissioner from time to time, have authority to enter into contracts of a Level 1 threshold value.